Cost to Build a Garden Wall

 How Many Bricks Do I Need?

 Finally, you add 10% for wastage.
 This allows for some bricks to be broken or damaged.
-It is better to have a few bricks left over then need to buy more in small numbers.
-This works out as the cheaper option.
+It is better to have a few bricks left over instead of having to buy more bricks in small numbers, as this works out as the cheaper option.

-For example, you want the build a 2m high wall that is 10m long.
-The m2 of brick is 20m2.
-So, you need 1,200 bricks.
-Then add 120 for wastage, and you should buy a total of 1,320 bricks to build a wall that is 2m x 10m.
+For example, you want to build a 2m high wall that is 10m long.
+The m² of brick is 20m², so you need 1,200 bricks.
+You then need to add 120 for wastage, and you should buy a total of 1,320 bricks to build a wall that is 2m x 10m.

 Brick Standards